microsoft/openvmm/Guide/src/dev_guide/dev_feats/gdbstub.md

 For more information, see
 [Setting Up QEMU Kernel-Mode Debugging using EXDI](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-qemu-kernel-mode-debugging-using-exdi)

 Getting this working with OpenVMM or OpenHCL is as easy as following the guide, except you'll need to [enable our debugger](#enabling-the-debugger) instead of running QEMU.

-### TL;DR

 It's easiest to connect through the GUI.
 The steps are relatively simple: Open Windbgx -> File -> Attach to kernel -> EXDI.
 On the form, fill out:
 - Target Type: `QEMU`